JolifantoBambla/vk/README.md

 ## Requirements

 ### Supported CL implementations
-`vk` has currently only been tested on `SBCL 2.0.0`, though other implementations might work as well.
+`vk` has been mostly tested on SBCL.

-*Clozure CL seems to work*

-*ECL seems to work*

-*ABCL seems to work, but throws 2942 style warnings & 301 warnings like `Unable to compile function <function name>.
-Using interpreted form instead.`*

-*CMUCL fails on loading `cffi`?*

-*Allegro might work in a 64 bit version, but roswell installs 32 bit version*
+Minimal tests (loading the system and running a dummy test) suggest that `vk` works on:

+* ABCL
+* Clozure CL
+* ECL
+* SBCL

+Check out the results of the latest [test actions](https://github.com/JolifantoBambla/vk/actions).

+Unfortunately CLISP fails to install using Roswell (at least via GitHub Actions), so it remains untested.

+Allegro is installed in a 32 bit version by Roswell (at least via GitHub Actions) which does not support `:long-long`.
+64 bit versions are untested.

+CMCUL fails to load `cffi` in the test action.

 ### Supported operating systems
-`vk` has currently only been tested on linux (Ubuntu 20.04), but Windows should work as well and MacOS might also work if [MoltenVK](https://github.com/KhronosGroup/MoltenVK) is set up correctly.
+`vk` has currently only been tested on linux (Ubuntu 20.04) and Windows (SBCL).

+MacOS might also work if [MoltenVK](https://github.com/KhronosGroup/MoltenVK) is set up correctly.

 ### Supported Vulkan API versions
 * The current version of `vk` is based on version `v1.2.174` of the [XML registry](https://github.com/KhronosGroup/Vulkan-Docs).